Naveed (album): Release and reception

 When Naveed was released in Canada in March 1994 it took a little while to pick up steam but eventually became very popular.
 The band's sound was compared to Led Zeppelin and was praised for sounding unique and original.
 By January 1997, Naveed had sold 250,000 units in the United States.
 As of 1998, Naveed had sold over 400,000 copies in Canada.

 In the United States, advance copies of the album were sent to radio stations on December 6, 1994, in the form of a three track sampler.
 In releasing it in the States, Raine commented, "Even that was lucky.
 Initially, our U.S. label Relativity serviced it on cassette, and through an oversight forgot the 'Do Not Broadcast' title on the promotional copy.
 Radio stations were so hyped they started playing the cassette on the air.
 There was no information on the cassette about the band - just Our Lady Peace."

 Upon its release in the United States one year later, Naveed was admired by critics and was received very well by fans who were aware of the song "Starseed".
 The rhythm section of the band, the diversity in the band member's musical backgrounds and Raine Maida's "hauntingly provocative" lyrics were all praised by critics.
 Many critics also believed the album could serve as the bridge between Grunge and the next big thing.
-Bob Remstein of the L.A.
-Village View noted how the album grooved "with insistent, seductive beats" and called the album "perhaps the best hard-rock album of the young year [1995]."
-Ken Wilson from the Cincinnati Post gave the album a B+, saying, "The impressive thing about this sassy debut effort is that Our Lady Peace members share equal parts in delivering this seductively hard and interesting set."
-Jennifer Crocker from Pitch Weekly in Kansas City, MO called the album "damn good" and that "the compelling sound produced by this four man faction of musical ingenuity will wind you so tight, you'll spin on to track eleven with nary a notion of what's going on around you."
+Bob Remstein of the Los Angeles Village View noted how the album grooved "with insistent, seductive beats" and called the album "perhaps the best hard-rock album of the young year [1995]."
+Ken Wilson from The Cincinnati Post gave the album a B+, saying, "The impressive thing about this sassy debut effort is that Our Lady Peace members share equal parts in delivering this seductively hard and interesting set."
+Jennifer Crocker from Pitch Weekly in Kansas City, Missouri, called the album "damn good" and that "the compelling sound produced by this four man faction of musical ingenuity will wind you so tight, you'll spin on to track eleven with nary a notion of what's going on around you."

 Tom Sinclair of Entertainment Weekly called the album overwrought and derivative but gave the album a rating of "B" saying that it "ought to leap onto the charts faster than a stage diver on steroids."
-Later on, MacKenzie Wilson of Allmusic called the album "a stunning debut" as well as "a decent introduction to the band's spirituality."
+Later on, MacKenzie Wilson of AllMusic called the album "a stunning debut" as well as "a decent introduction to the band's spirituality."
 She gave the album three out of five stars.